Photodissociation of aliphatic PAH derivatives under relevant astrophysical conditions: Results and discussion

 It is generally accepted that the absorption of a VUV photon, if not leading to ionization, is followed by rapid internal conversion to the ground excited state with a lot of vibrational energy.
 This energy can then activate various processes, namely fragmentation, isomerization and radiative cooling.
 In our experiment we can only track directly the fragmentation.
-In the absence of fragmentation the hot ion, after a potential isomerization step, will turn back into a cold ion at the same mass but not necessarily with the same structure compared to the parent.
-This will happen after a given cooling time (see Sect.~\ref{sec:meth_expcond}), which depends on the efficiency of the radiative cooling involving the emission of IR photons and eventually visible photons by the so-called recurrent fluorescence mechanism \citep{leger88,martin2015,saito20}.
-The competition between fragmentation and radiative cooling, which governs the stability upon photo-dissociation, can be indirectly studied from the comparison of the values of fragmentation rates with those of photo-absorption rates.
-As will be discussed in Sect.~\ref{sec:cooling}, the most stable species studied here are Cor$^+$, [Cor-2H]$^+$ and C$_{23}$H$_{11}^+$.
+In the absence of fragmentation the hot ion, after a potential isomerization step, turns back into a cold ion at the same mass but not necessarily with the same structure compared to the parent.
+This happens after a given cooling time (see Sect.~\ref{sec:meth_expcond}), which depends on the efficiency of the radiative cooling involving the emission of IR photons and eventually visible photons by the so-called recurrent fluorescence mechanism \citep{leger88,martin2015,saito20}.
+The competition between fragmentation and radiative cooling, which governs the stability upon photodissociation, can be indirectly studied from the comparison of the values of fragmentation rates with those of photoabsorption rates.
+As discussed in Sect.~\ref{sec:cooling}, Cor$^+$, [Cor-2H]$^+$, and C$_{23}$H$_{11}^+$, are the most stable species of this study.